The Prince of Wales Surgery2 Frederick Treves House St John WayDorchester, DT1 2FDTel: 01305 250989

 The Prince of Wales Surgery offers minor surgical operations to both the patients of the practice and patients from other practices in the Dorset area.

-Dr Stephen Scott is fully qualified in providing this service.
+Dr Stephen Scott and Dr John Robertson are fully qualified in providing this service.
 Patients need to be referred via their GP and are placed on a waiting list.

 If you have received a survey from the Prince of Wales about your toe operation and would like to respond to the survey you can do this by following the link below.